-Selena Gomez Suffers Nip Slip in Revealing Top After Rocking a Series of Sexy Looks in NYC: Pics!
+Selena Gomez Suffers Wardrobe Malfunction in Revealing Top After Rocking a Series of Sexy Looks: Pics!

 WATCH: Selena Gomez Indulges in a Cheesecake Before The Weeknd’s Concert, Couple Go on Racy Dinner Date After: Pics!

 Gomez’s top featured open sides, which flaunted major side boob.
-As she passed the crowds in New York City, Gomez accidentally suffered a nip slip in the sexy look.
+As she passed the crowds in Los Angeles, Gomez accidentally suffered a nip slip in the sexy look.

 Prior to her wardrobe malfunction, Gomez visited the Radio Disney studios while rocking a black dress.